Markets.com vs Alpari Comparison

 Who offers more research tools, Markets.com or Alpari?

-In terms of research and research tools Markets.com gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
-In comparison Alpari has the tools listed here: Autochartist, Forex News (Top-Tier Sources) and Social Trading / Copy Trading..
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+Markets.com delivers the following research tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
+Alpari, on the other hand, provides the tools listed here: Autochartist, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
 Neither have Trading Central (Recognia)

 Overall winner: Markets.com